TsuyoshiUshio/BlogBabel/docs/Design.md

 As a bilingual blogger, I often write technical blogs in both English and Japanese.
 However, translating these blogs manually is time-consuming and machine translation often loses the original context and nuance.
 BabelBlog aims to solve this problem by providing a more efficient and accurate translation solution.

+## Key Benefit

+**Efficiency:** BabelBlog automates the process of translating blogs, saving the user time and effort.

+**Accuracy:** BabelBlog aims to maintain the original context and nuance of the blog post during translation, which can be a challenge with manual translation or other machine translation tools.

+**Convenience:** BabelBlog is a command-line tool that can be easily integrated into the user's workflow.
+It also supports various blog platforms, providing flexibility for the user.

+**Preview Feature:** Before publishing, BabelBlog posts a preview of the translated blog post on the destination platform.
+This allows the user to review and make any necessary adjustments to the translation.

+**Customization:** BabelBlog allows users to configure provider-specific settings such as language and sentiment, providing a more tailored translation experience.

 ## Architecture

 BabelBlog is a C# command-line tool that supports Windows, Linux, and Mac.
 It uses the OpenAI REST API and supports various blog platforms, starting with [Qiita](https://qiita.com) and [Dev.Community](https://dev.to).
 The tool fetches a source blog post, creates a translated version on a destination blog service, and includes links to the original post and the BabelBlog project page.
 Future plans include support for [Azure Functions OpenAI extensions](https://github.com/cgillum/azure-functions-openai-extension) for automatic translation upon blog modification.